-Agency Customer Group Customer Customers served annually Potential annual customers State agencies and institutions that have maintenance performed on their centralized fleet owned vehicles.
-156 175 State agencies and institutions that purchase the services of the OFMS Vehicle Management Control Center (VMCC) for their agency-owned vehicle fleets.
-4 175 State agencies that use Enterprise Car 143 175
+Agency Customer Group Customer Customers served annually Potential annual customers Local Government Local Government 10 10 Subordinate Agencies in all Branches of State Government State agencies and institutions that have maintenance performed on their centralized fleet owned vehicles.
+156 175 Subordinate Agencies in all Branches of State Government State agencies and institutions that purchase the services of the OFMS Vehicle Management Control Center (VMCC) for their agency-owned vehicle fleets.
+4 175 Subordinate Agencies in all Branches of State Government State agencies that use Enterprise Car rental contract.
+143 175